U.S. Stocks Gain Despite Trade Worries

 "There is very little potential upside, but there is a lot of potential downside," said Abi Oladimeji, chief investment officer at Thomas Miller Investment.
 "That clearly is a negative, especially at a time when I think the global growth outlook is quite precarious."

-So far, analysts estimate S&P 500 companies will grow third-quarter earnings by 20% from a year earlier, which would be the third-fastest growth rate in any quarter since the third quarter of 2010, according to FactSet.
+So far, analysts estimate S&P 500 companies' third-quarter earnings will increase 20% from a year earlier, which would be the third-fastest growth rate since the third quarter of 2010, according to FactSet.

 But most other regions of the world haven't been able to keep pace with the U.S.'s growth, presenting another stumbling block to Europe and Asia as they also deal with trade.

-The Stoxx Europe 600 edged down 0.2%, while mixed trading in Asia sent Hong Kong's Hang Seng down for a fifth session into bear-market territory, defined as a 20% drop from a recent closing high.
+The Stoxx Europe 600 edged down less than 0.1%, while mixed trading in Asia sent Hong Kong's Hang Seng down for a fifth session into bear-market territory, defined as a 20% drop from a recent closing high.

-The Shanghai Composite Index declined 0.2% to close at its lowest level since January 2016.
+The Shanghai Composite Index fell 0.2% to close at its lowest level since January 2016.

 Write to Riva Gold at riva.gold@wsj.com and Michael Wursthorn at Michael.Wursthorn@wsj.com